Friday, April 30, 2021

 Yellowwood State Forest

-Yellowwood State Forest is home to three lakes, the biggest being Yellowwood Lake, which spans 133 acres with an average depth of 30 feet.
-Yellowwood Lake offers a boat launch ramp for non-motorized & electric trolling motor boats — rowboats are also available for rent on a seasonal basis.
-Jackson Creek runs through the north & south ends of Yellowwood Lake and is a local-favorite spot to cast a line due to its calm & quiet environment.
+Yellowwood State Forest in neighboring Brown County is home to three lakes, the biggest being Yellowwood Lake, which spans 133 acres with an average depth of 30 feet.
+Yellowwood Lake offers a boat launch ramp for non-motorized & electric trolling motorboats — rowboats are also available for rent on a seasonal basis.
+Jackson Creek runs through the north & south ends of Yellowwood Lake and is a local favorite spot to cast a line due to its calm & quiet environment.

 The state forest offers two smaller lakes: Bear Lake (seven acres with an average depth of 9.5 feet) and Crooked Creek Lake (four acres with an average depth of 11.5 feet).
 While neither of the smaller two lakes offer a boat launch, they're both popular destinations for fishing at Yellowwood State Forest.
 Fishers can expect to catch channel catfish, bluegill, and redear sunfish at all three lakes.